How Does a Christian Vote?

-As Christians we are confronted with a multitude of choices every day.
+As Christians, we are confronted with a multitude of choices every day.
 We choose the type of job we want and where we want to be educated.
 We choose our spouse and the town where we would like to raise our family.
 Life is brimming with choices that, in our Christian freedom, we exercise every day.
 But what about voting?
-Is this another choice God has given to us with few, if any, strings attached?
+Is this another choice God has given us with few, if any, strings attached?
 Just what are a Christian’s responsibilities when it comes to exercising his right to vote?

 Fortunately, God’s Word provides a great deal of direction for Christians concerned about their political responsibilities.
 Basically, there are four principles that we need to consider: